gaoghc/DANE/README.md

 ## Preprocess data

-Enter into Database directory and run the corresponding script, e.g.
+Enter into the Database directory and run the corresponding script, e.g.

 ```
 python script_walks_cora.py
 ```

 ## Run experiments
-Enter into the root directory and run the corresponding script, e.g.
+Enter into the project directory and run the corresponding script, e.g.

 ```
 python script_cora.py
 ```

 ## Tips:
-Please create the following log folders in the root directory.
+Please create the following log folders in this project directory.
 ```
 ./Log/cora
 ./Log/citeseer